Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

 \subsubsection{Optimisation over all preprocessing maps}

-In this section, we discuss the results obtained for the computation of the \emph{general} one-way upper bounds applicable to key rates~\eqref{eq:oneway_rate}---the asymptotic one-way key rates optimised over all preprocessing strategies including not just the stochastic mapping applied by Alice, $p_{A'|A}$, on her variable $A$, but also the extra message $M$ she prepares by applying $p_{M'|A'}$ on $A'$ and sends publicly to Bob, i.e.:
+In this section, we discuss the results obtained for the computation of the \emph{general} upper bounds applicable to one-way key rates~\eqref{eq:oneway_rate}---the asymptotic one-way key rates optimised over all preprocessing strategies including not just the stochastic mapping applied by Alice, $p_{A'|A}$, on her variable $A$, but also the extra message $M$ she prepares by applying $p_{M'|A'}$ on $A'$ and sends publicly to Bob, i.e.:

-where the so-defined $r_\text{1-way}^\uparrow$ corresponds to the upper bound \eqref{eq:oneway_UB_ind_attack} being now crucially maximised over all the $p_{A'|A}$ and $p_{M|A'}$ preprocessing maps.
-In particular, we perform the maximisation in Eq.~\eqref{eq:gen_up_bound} numerically by means of heuristic methods, despite dealing with a non-linear optimisation problem.
-This allows us to, at least numerically, determine $r_\text{1-way}^\uparrow$ first for the noise model of finite detection efficiency $\eta$, in particular for the CHSH-based (2,3,3,3)- and (2,2,3,3)-protocols that then generally applies for a given purely lossy correlation \eqref{eq:lossy_corr2} being shared between Alice and Bob, and secondly for the finite visibility model, in particular the CHSH-based (2,3,2,2)- and (2,2,2,2)-protocols which generally applies for a given purely noisy correlation.
-These upper bounds can be translated into noise thresholds $\eta_\text{crit}$ and $V_\text{crit}$, below which no key can be distilled, appearing in Table~\ref{tab:critical} and in~\figref{fig:partial_thresholds}.
-To do that, we must decide on the number of outcomes for the discrete random variables $A'$ and $M$, which, in principle, can be as large as possible.
-We proceed by raising each outcome-number sufficiently, as the numerical capabilities allow, so that we can conclude that no further increase is necessary.
+where the so-defined $r_\text{1-way}^\uparrow$ corresponds to the upper bound \eqref{eq:oneway_UB_ind_attack} being now crucially maximised over all the $p_{A'|A}$ and $p_{M|A'}$ preprocessing maps, including ones with $|A'| > 2$ or $|M| > 2$.
+In particular, we perform the maximisation in Eq.~\eqref{eq:gen_up_bound} numerically by means of heuristic methods, despite dealing with a non-convex optimisation problem.
+This allows us to, at least numerically, determine $r_\text{1-way}^\uparrow$ while firstly accounting for finite detection efficiency ($\eta<1$ with purely lossy correlation \eqref{eq:lossy_corr2} being shared) within the CHSH-based 2333- and 2233-protocols.
+In a similar manner, we then consider the visibility to be finite instead ($V<1$), and determine $r_\text{1-way}^\uparrow$ for the corresponding CHSH-based 2322- and 2222-protocols.
+These upper bounds can then be used to determine \emph{universal} noise thresholds $\critmin{\eta}$ and $\critmin{V}$, below which \emph{no} key can be distilled with one-way communication---these appear in Table~\ref{tab:critical} (column `\emph{any}') and in~\figref{fig:partial_thresholds} of the main text.
+However, in order to perform the numerical optimisation, we must decide on the number of outcomes for the discrete random variables $A'$ and $M$, which, in principle, can be as large as possible.
+We proceed phenomenologically, i.e.~in each case we raise the outcome-number by one, until the moment we can conclude that no further increase is necessary.

-Note that we perform the optimisation over preprocessing strategies for the same CHSH-optimal correlations for which the thresholds in~\appref{app:1way_maxent_UBs} were derived, utilising maximally entangled states $\ket{\Phi^+}$ and standard CHSH measurements~\eqref{eq:standard_measurements}.
+Finally, let us emphasise that we perform the optimisation here over preprocessing strategies for the same CHSH-optimal correlations, for which the thresholds in~\appref{app:1way_maxent_UBs} were derived, utilising maximally entangled states $\ket{\Phi^+}$ and standard CHSH measurements~\eqref{eq:standard_measurements}.